couchbase/couchbase-ruby-client/README.markdown

       acc
     end

-The Couchbase server could generate errors during view execution with `200 OK` and partial results.
+Couchbase Server could generate errors during view execution with `200 OK` and partial results.
 By default the library raises exception as soon as errors detected in the result stream, but you can define the callback `on_error` to intercept these errors and do something more